asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 # Configuration Catalog

-This document describes all the configuration parameters that are used in Asgardio OIDC Agent.
+This document describes all the configuration parameters that are used in Asgardeo OIDC Agent.

 ## Required Parameters
 ### Consumer Key / Client ID